jcwu1717/JC-Style-Terminal-Theme/README.md

 myTerminal
 ==================
-Description:
+### Description:

-my mac terminal profile and configuration
+This is my mac terminal profile and configuration.

 * .terminal file -> Open Terminal/ Preference/ Add
 * In the ~/.bash_profile -> Copy & Paste the text below